bitcoin/bitcoin/doc/dependencies.md

 * ZeroMQ is needed only with the `--with-zmq` option.

 #### Other
-* librsvg is only needed if you need to run `make deploy` on (cross-compliation to) macOS.
+* librsvg is only needed if you need to run `make deploy` on (cross-compilation to) macOS.